Pathwise Regularisation of Singular Interacting Particle Systems and their Mean Field Limits

-In \eqref{eq:IntroGenMKV2} the complexity of $N$ equations has been replaced by a singular, non-linear equation.
+In \eqref{eq:IntroGenMKV2} the complexity of $N$ equations has been replaced by a single, non-linear equation.
 In many cases this simplification is advantageous for both computation and analysis.
 It is therefore natural to ask whether the same approximation result holds for $K$ less than Lipschitz.
-This question has been addressed in a number of specific cases, cf. \cite{bresch_jabin_wang_19, jabin_wang_18,duerinckx_16, serfaty_20, fournier_hauray_mischler_14}.
-In this article we address this question in a pathwise regularisation by noise context, inspired by the recent works, \cite{catellier_gubinelli_16,harang_20_cinfinity, galeati_gubinelli_20_Noiseless,galeati_harang_20} concerning pathwise regularisation for O/SDEs.
-Instead of treating a particular example we consider a wide class of problems, making very general assumptions on $K$, $B$ and $x$ and show that the same regularisation by noise approach can be applied across this class.\\ More precisely, we show that given a $K$ in any H\"older--Besov space, and $x^{(N)}:=(x^i)_{i=1}^N$ and $B^{(N)}:=(B^i)_{i=1}^N$ suitable $\bR^d$ and path valued random variables, there exists a family of suitably irregular paths, $t\mapsto Z_t\in C([0,\infty);\bR^d)$ such that the new particle system
+This question has been addressed in a number of specific cases, cf. \cite{fournier_hauray_mischler_14,duerinckx_16,holding_16,jabin_wang_18,bresch_jabin_wang_19,serfaty_20}, we refer to \cite{bossy_05_particle,chaintron_diez_21_review} and the references therein for a general survey of such results.
+In this article we address this question in a pathwise regularisation by noise context, inspired by the recent works, \cite{catellier_gubinelli_16,harang_20_cinfinity, galeati_gubinelli_22_noiseless,galeati_harang_20} concerning pathwise regularisation for O/SDEs.
+Instead of treating a particular example we consider a wide class of problems, making very general assumptions on $K$, $B$ and $\xi$ and show that the same regularisation by noise approach can be applied across this class.\\ More precisely, we show that given a $K$ in any Besov space and $\xi^{(N)}:=(\xi^i)_{i=1}^N$, $B^{(N)}:=(B^i)_{i=1}^N$ suitable $\bR^d$ and $C_T$ valued random variables, there exists a family of irregular paths, $t\mapsto Z_t\in C([0,\infty);\bR^d)$ such that the new particle system

-enjoys the same well-posedness and mean field convergence properties, assuming only $(x^{(N)},B^{(N)})\overset{d}{\longrightarrow}(x,B)$, as hold for \eqref{eq:IntroPartSystem2} when $K$ was Lipschitz.
-We emphasise that regarding the inputs $(x^{(N)},B^{(N)})$ we only require that their empirical measure converges in law to $(x,B)$, without any further assumptions.
-The mean field limit of \eqref{eq:IntroRegularisedPartSystem2} that we establish takes the form of a perturbed McKean--Vlasov problem.
+enjoys the same well-posedness and mean field convergence properties as hold for \eqref{eq:IntroPartSystem} when $K$ is Lipschitz.
+We emphasise that regarding the inputs $(\xi^{(N)}_0,B^{(N)})$ we only require that their empirical measure converges in the Wasserstein sense to $(\xi,B)$.
+The mean field limit of \eqref{eq:IntroRegularisedPartSystem} that we establish takes the form of a perturbed McKean--Vlasov problem.

-For fixed $N>0$, and any $i=1,\ldots,N$, if we let $X^i:=Y^i+Z$, with $(Y^i)_{i=1}^N$ solving \eqref{eq:IntroPartSystem2}, formally we see that
+For fixed $N>0$, and any $i=1,\ldots,N$, if we let $X^i:=Y^i+Z$, with $(Y^i)_{i=1}^N$ solving \eqref{eq:IntroRegularisedPartSystem}, formally we see that